 Ohio Federal District Courts

 When a federal district court issues a decision a party may be able to obtain some relief from that court in certain circumstances without resorting to filing an appeal to a higher court.
+Relief could come in the form of a new trial, a stay of judgment enforcement or other option listed below.

 In a civil case a party may find relief in the Federal Rules of Civil Procedure.